metablaster/WindowsFirewallRuleset/README.md

 9. multicast traffic
 10. and the list goes on...

-- In addition to firewall rules you will find a number of powershell modules, scripts and functions used to gather info relevant for building a firewall such as:
+- In addition to firewall rules you will find a number of PowerShell modules, scripts and functions used to gather info relevant for building a firewall such as:

 1. computers on network